-No matter what you look like, what job you have, what hobbies you’re into, there is something that connects everyone – emotion.
+No matter what you look like, what job you have, or what hobbies you’re into, there is something that connects everyone – emotion.
 Emotions can be great, who doesn’t love to feel happy or relaxed?
 Emotions can also be the worst; feeling sad, angry, or stressed can ruin your day.
-There’s no magic potion to ensure everyone feels happy all the time, the not so great emotions can definitely take over.
-When there’s no magic potion, sometimes the best thing to do is to ask the people around you for some advice on how to deal with the bad emotions.
+There’s no magic potion to ensure everyone feels happy all the time, the not-so-great emotions can definitely take over.
+When there’s no magic potion, sometimes the best thing to do is to ask the people around you for some advice about dealing with these bad emotions.

 With this in mind, the EMA team have come together to answer one simple question.
 How do you deal with stress?
 The EMA family is full of different personalities, there’s not one answer for a question like this, some people have similar coping methods when it comes to stress but no two people doing the exact same thing.
 Within each bit of advice will be the team members name, if you would like to read more about any of the team members, feel free to head over to the ‘about us’ section on our website and scroll down to ‘meet the team’.

 With all the advice the team offers, this blog would’ve been an extremely long read.
 Here’s part 1 of how the EMA team deal with stress.

 Some people deal with stress very logically – yes, I feel like this, how can I overcome it – sort of reaction.
 Let’s jump into some of this advice.